Beans & Lentils

 Where to Buy It: Natural, unrefined sweeteners are easily found through local farms and through local health food stores and buying clubs.
 Palm sugar is easily found in most Asian markets.
 If you cannot find raw honey and other natural sweeteners in your area, you can purchase it online (see sources).

-How to Use It: Sweeteners should be kept to a minimum or avoided.
-But if you have a special celebration, you can generally substitute unrefined cane sugar and palm sugar for brown or white sugar at a 1:1 ratio.
+How to Use It: You can generally substitute unrefined cane sugar and palm sugar for brown or white sugar at a 1:1 ratio.
 Honey can be substituted for white or brown sugar at a 3:4 ratio.
 Date sugar is not particularly sweet and can be substituted at a 3:1 ratio for white or brown sugar.
 Sorghum syrup, molasses and maple syrup tend to be strongly flavored and should only be used when their flavor is desirable.

 How to Store It: Store unrefined, natural sweeteners at room temperature in closed containers away from light, heat and moisture.
 Honey will crystallize as it ages and can be slightly warmed to make it pourable again.